01-edu/public/subjects/samecase/REDME.md

 ### Instructions

-Write a program that takes 2 arguments and returns:
+Write a program that takes 2 characters as arguments and does the following:

-- If either of the characters is not a letter, return -1
+- If either of the characters is not a letter, return -1.
-- If both characters are the same case, return 1
+- If both characters are the same case, return 1.
-- If both characters are letters, but not the same case, return 0
+- If both characters are letters, but not the same case, return 0.
-- All outputs should be followed by a new-line character
+- All outputs should be followed by a newline character.
+- If the argument is more than one character, return a newline.

 ### Usage